ShuaiWang9796/Learning-about-tail-risk/README.md

 Individual models: Models 1 - 9 are individual risk models.
 The prediction results can be obtained by running the "main_" function.

-Forecast combination: "main_combine_evaluate" is the main function for the prediction combination with regularization.
+Forecast combination: "main_combine_evaluate" is the main function for the forecast combination with regularization.
 Running it will yield the prediction combination results and evaluation results.

 Data: We downloaded the S&P 500 index from an open-source website to ensure reproducibility without violating the copyright agreement.